realdipo/alx-system_engineering-devops1/0x00-shell_basics/README.md

-A script that prints absolute path name of current working directory
+Display the contents list of your current directory.